nickcyran/SIA32-Emulator/README.md

 # SIA32-Emulator
+Developed an emulator for a 32-bit computer architecture, with 4KB of main memory and caching mechanisms to interect with the virtual ram more effectively.
+As a part of this process I also created a custom assembly language to interface with the emulated hardware in a more straightforward manner.
 ## Operation codes

 |                  | **3R (11)**                                 | **2R (10)**                             | **Dest only (01)**      | **No R (00)**                         |